Overview

 In addition to having a large pool of named colors, we’ve also created a gradient scale for each of the color names.
 If you add -100 to -900 after the color name you’ll get a lighter or darker version of that color.

-As en example, below is the color scale for the novem theme color blue.
+As en example, this is the color scale for the novem theme color blue:

 blue-100